pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/09_Cache/README.md

 ### Recommended Redis Configuration (`redis.conf`)
 ```
-# select an appropriate value for your data (min.
-128mb)
+# select an appropriate value for your data
-maxmemory 1gb
+maxmemory 768mb

 # IMPORTANT!
+Other policies will cause random inconsistencies of your data!
 maxmemory-policy volatile-lru
 save ""
 ```